-The AD7944 features two conversion modes of operation: turbo and normal.
-Turbo conversion mode (TURBO high) allows the fastest conversion rate of up to 2.5 MSPS and does not power down between conversions.
-The first conversion in turbo mode should be ignored because it contains meaningless data.
-For applications that require lower power and slightly slower sampling rates, the normal conversion mode (TURBO low) allows a maximum conversion rate of 2.0 MSPS and powers down between conversions.
-The first conversion in normal mode contains meaningful data.
+The AD7986 features two conversion modes of operation: turbo and normal.
+Turbo conversion mode (TURBO = high) allows the fastest conversion rate of up to 2 MSPS, and does not power down between conversions.
+The first conversion in turbo mode must be ignored because it contains meaningless data.
+For applications that require lower power and slightly slower sampling rates, the normal mode (TURBO = low) allows a maximum conversion rate of 1.5 MSPS, and powers down between conversion.
+The first conversion in normal mode does contain meaningful data.